aossandon/Seasonal-streamflow-extremes-forecast-NRB/README.md

 # Seasonal-streamflow-extremes-forecast-NRB
-This repository provides the dataset for the Narmada River Basin (NRB), R, and STAN scripts for implementing the Bayesian Hierarchical Model Combination (BHMC) framework proposed in _Ossandón et al. (2022)_.
+This repository provides the dataset for the Narmada River Basin (NRB), R, and STAN scripts for implementing space-time Bayesian hierarchical modeling (BHM) framework for two flood risk attributes  - seasonal daily maximum flow and the number of events that exceed a threshold during a season (NEETM) - at five gauge locations on the Narmada River Basin proposed in _Ossandón et al. (2022)_.